 - disciplinary matters – a problem over any disciplinary action taken or a sanction imposed should be raised first of all with the member of staff who imposed it, and, if not resolved, with the Director of Studies;

-- financial matters – a query relating to fees or extras should be stated in writing to the Director of Operations;
+- financial matters – a query relating to fees or extras should be stated in writing to the Head of Administration;

-Complaints made directly to the Principal will be referred to the appropriate member of staff.
+Complaints received by the Principal may be referred to an appropriate member of staff to resolve.

 Acknowledgement: Ashbourne College will acknowledge a written notification by e-mail or letter within two working days of receipt during term time and as soon as practicable in the holidays.
 A matter raised orally will not necessarily be acknowledged in writing.
 Information pertaining to the informal complaint will be kept on a secure internal database.

-Unresolved concerns: a concern which has not been resolved by informal means within 15 working days shall be considered a formal complaint which will be dealt with in accordance with Stage 2 below.
+Unresolved concerns: a concern which has not been resolved by informal means within 15 working days at stage 1 shall be considered a formal complaint which will be dealt with in accordance with Stage 2 below.

 Stage 2: formal complaint

-Notification: an unresolved concern under Stage 1, or a complaint which needs investigation, or a dissatisfaction with some aspect of the College’s policies, procedures, management or administration should be set out in writing with full details and sent with all relevant documents and your full contact details to the Complaints Co-ordinator.
-Your complaint will be acknowledged by telephone or in writing within two working days during term time, indicating the action that is being taken and the likely time scale.
-A Complaints Form will be completed by the Complaints Co-ordinator at the start of the Stage 2.
-All further records/information regarding the complaint will be kept on a secure internal database.
+Notification: an unresolved concern under Stage 1, or a complaint which needs investigation, or arises from a dissatisfaction with some aspect of the College’s policies, procedures, management or administration should be set out in writing with full details and sent with all relevant documents and your full contact details to the Principal.
+Your complaint will be acknowledged by telephone, email or in writing within two working days during term time, indicating the action that is being taken and the likely time scale.
+All records/information regarding the complaint will be kept on a secure internal database.

-Investigation: the Complaints Co-ordinator may ask a senior member of staff to act as “investigator”.
+Investigation: the Principal may ask a senior member of staff to act as ‘investigator’.
 The investigator/s may request additional information from you and will probably wish to speak to you personally and to others who have knowledge of the circumstances.
-The outcome of the investigation will be reported to the Complaints Co-ordinator who will then notify you in writing of his decision and the reasons for it.
+The outcome of the investigation will be reported to the Principal who will then notify you in writing of his decision and the reasons for it.
 Written records will be kept of all meetings and interviews held in relation to your complaint.

 The role of the Panel: the Panel’s task is to establish the facts surrounding the complaints that have been made by considering: